The Lockman-SpReSO project. Description, target selection, observations and preliminary results: Target selection

 \subsection{Additional targets}

 The possibility of working with the GTC's large collecting surface and the efficiency of OSIRIS allows us to complement the Lockman-SpReSO project scientifically with secondary studies.
-We have added interesting complementary targets to take full advantage of the OSIRIS MOS mode and to optimize the design of masks.
+We added interesting complementary targets to take full advantage of the OSIRIS MOS mode and to optimize the design of masks.

+Since none of the secondary catalogues impose the criteria of IR emission in their objects, redundancies may arise among the secondary catalogues, and even with the main catalogue.
+A study of the existence and correction of redundancies was carried out as the last step in the compilation of the final catalogue of the Lockman-SpReSO project.

 Two studies on secondary objects are proposed.
 For those objects whose nature has been determined in previous studies, further information is expected to be added through optical spectroscopy.
-This is the case for galaxies studied in submillimetre and radio domains.
-On the other hand, for those objects whose nature is indeterminate, spectroscopy will help us reveal the type of object being analysed and its properties.
+This is the case for galaxies studied in the sub-millimetre and radio domains.
+On the other hand, for those objects whose nature is indeterminate, spectroscopy helps us reveal the type of object being analysed and its properties, an example being the very red quasi-stellar object (QSO) candidates.
 The following subsections describe each of the additional catalogues in detail.